 3 – Leaks From Your Water Heater

-Before replacing your water heater, see to it that there aren’t any leaks coming from the connections or fittings.
+Before replacing your water heater, see that there aren’t any leaks coming from the connections or fittings.
 You must also check the pressure overflow pipes for leaks.
 Once you find a leak, have the tank replaced by experienced professionals.

 Additionally, water heater leaks can be a source of health issues as well.
 Any wet, damp, or moldy areas can affect your health.
 Typically, when a leak starts, it doesn’t magically resolve itself.
 While you can repair some leaks, it makes sense to call for maintenance immediately.